marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 From the operations event log, we see that the pipeline "Merge Source Employees to Target Employees" (OpsSK=1) successfully called the stored procedure [dim].[Load_Employee] supplying 100 rows of data to be processed (OpsSK=2).
 We see that the stored procedure [dim].[Load_Employee] completed without error (OpsSK=3) and returned control to the data factory pipeline (OpsSK=4).

 I expect that I should have 100 rows in dim.Employee, and I do.
-They data appears valid with unique first and last names.
+The data appears valid with unique first and last names.

 Now let's test out the Slowly Changing Dimension Type 4 (wow, that sounds so official!) functionality by modifying data in the source database.
 Open up file 0060_UpdateSourceDatabase.sql.
 We will